We are pleased to offer two grant funds to support repairs and improvements to church buildings.

 If you are invited to proceed to the second stage, you will need to upload copies of the church accounts for the past three years.
 You may also wish to provide other documents to support your application, for example:

 If you meet the criteria, please complete a stage one application form.
-The 2024 deadline for applications is Friday 22 March.
+The 2025 deadline for applications has yet to be released.

 Minor Repairs and Improvements Grants